-Just this weekend, five students — from Brooklyn, Bulgaria, China, Ukraine, and Vietnam — pulled off a virtual TEDx they called “Boundless,” about activating positive change in the world.
+In January 2021, five students — from Brooklyn, Bulgaria, China, Ukraine, and Vietnam — pulled off a virtual TEDx they called “Boundless,” about activating positive change in the world.

 By youth, for youth, the TEDxYouth@MHS conference was two hours of bold ideas, advocacy, and girls’ leadership, interspersed with live music, digital animation, virtual theater, and guided meditation.
 It was astonishing!

 Modeled after the popular TED Talks — short talks by influential leaders on global issues — TEDx events are independently run but similarly inspirational.
 Selina Li ’21 and Diana Sobolieva ’21 conceived the idea and led a team of peers, including Neda Dimolareva ’22, Randi McGeary ’22, and Phuong Vo ’21, in organizing the event for their Horizons work this year.

 “This event was a product of our teamwork, and it wouldn't have taken place without everyone's dedication and contributions,” said Selina, who noted that no one can know how great the damage of 2020 has been to society or how long it will take to recover.

 “The only thing we know is that we can't stop thinking and innovating, which is exactly why we decided to continue planning the event this year," she added.
 "We hope it can not only set an example of how we can still successfully carry out an event, despite all the challenges and obstacles from the outside environment, but also inspire youth to realize our potential, and encourage our peers to start thinking about what we can do, as a young generation with great vitality, in a post-pandemic world.”